hexaxsoftwares/houx.js/README.md

 Same rules implies as with the template mustache interpolation tags.
 Once an attribute name is preceded with an asterisks, its value will be treated as a javascript expression .

-Data binding in Hexax is not just connecting reactive variables with the template attribute; it's orchestrating a symphony of interactions.
+Data binding in Houx is not just connecting reactive variables with the template attribute; it's orchestrating a symphony of interactions.

 Envision your UI elements harmonizing with the underlying data.
 Your application is a symphony where each note resonates with a data point.